 - Problem #5 - The Oil Pan

 - Problem #6 - The "B" Clutch Assembly

 - Problem #7 - The C-D-F Drum Assembly

 - Frequently Asked Questions about the 10-Speed Ford 10R140 Transmission

-If you're a motivated and engaged late model 6.7 Power Stroke owner, you might know that Next Gen Drivetrain has been vehemently engaged with the 10R140 transmission, building them for a diverse spectrum of applications.
+If you're a motivated and engaged late model Ford Super Duty owner, you likely know Next Gen Drivetrain as the best place for uparmored 10R140 transmissions and parts, designing unique parts and building them for a diverse spectrum of applications.
 All to often, we are approached with question after question about this highly complicated transmission; ranging from what fails to why and how.
 Fortunately, we've fulfilled this demand with an installment in our popular Drivetrain 101 series.

 It should be noted that this transmission is the fraternal twin to the Allison 10L1000 Transmission, fitted to the corresponding years of DuraMax diesel.
 This product was engineered as a joint venture between Ford and GM (General Motors).
 They are slightly different, in that Allison owns multiple intellectual property items that they've implemented to their version of this transmission, as did Ford.
 Because of this, they are not identical.

 Our goal is to educate, inform and support the 6.7 Power Stroke market with high quality data and facts about their transmission.
 As transmissions and vehicles in general become ever more complicated, it's important to educate yourself on how these mechanisms operate.
 If you want to become an expert on the 10R140 transmission, this Drivetrain 101 is for you!